BloomTech-Labs/village-book-builders-fe-c/PRTemplate.md

 # Making a PR

-Please keep a PR:
+Prior to submitting a pull request:

-- Focused on single problem
+- Ensure its focused on single problem.
-- Small
-- Message slack to ask for 2 reviewers
+- Create notes for what code is doing.
+- Use intuitive naming conventions.
+- Commit description should be present tense & descriptive and relevant to what has changed.
 - Make/update test file for each file you changed.
-To start, just needs some a semantic todolist of possible tests. (not test driven coding yet)
+Can be pseudo code & updated later.
+- Remove any unused/deadcode. (commented out code)
+- 2 peers MUST review & submit written feedback to pull requests.

 ## PR Title Format:

-"[verb] [what it does] [is completed? new? fix?]"
+"[verb][what it does]"

 ## PR Description:

 Please make sure your description:

-- Outlines the motivation for the feature
+- Outlines the motivation for the feature.
-- Links to user story / trello card: _____
+- Links to user story & trello card in the description.
-- Has properly commented code
-- Includes screenshot of completed state of feature (if applicable)
+- Includes screenshot and/or Loom of completed state of feature. (if applicable)

-# Making Commits
-- small, atomic commits

-## Commit Name Format:
-"feature/[verb][descriptor]"

-## Commit Description:
-Make sure it was relevant to what was changed.

-Be explicit.

 # Reviewing a PR

 - Leave comments and suggestions!
 - Is code formatted properly?
 - Is commented out code deleted?